 Evolutionary Perspectives on Developmental Social Cognition (HD6380)

-Kushnir, T. (in press).
+Kushnir, T. (2013).
 How children learn from and about people: The fundamental link between social cognition and statistical evidence.
 In M. Banaji and S. Gelman (eds).
 The development of social cognition.
 Oxford University Press.

 Xu, F. & Kushnir, T. (2013).
 Infants are rational constructivist learners.
 Current directions in psychological science.
 22(1) 28–32.